The GitLab Docs website is now available in Japanese!

 Use the GitLab Secrets Manager to securely store and manage your project’s secrets and credentials.

-Enable GitLab Secrets Manager
+Enable or disable the GitLab Secrets Manager

 Prerequisites: